 While the abilities of a modern surgeon are almost miraculous, most people understand that there are risks associated with surgical procedures.
-Consequently, many people will ask their doctor or surgeon lots of questions about the procedure in order to know what to expect and prevent any problems.
+Consequently, many people will ask their doctor or surgeon lots of questions about the procedure to know what to expect and prevent any problems.

-Unfortunately, some of these same people think that once they’re out of surgery they are in the clear.
-That is not the case: sometimes the first few hours after surgery can be just as precarious as the procedure itself.
+Unfortunately, some of these same people think that once they’re out of surgery, they are in the clear.
+That is not the case: sometimes, the first few hours after surgery can be just as precarious as the procedure itself.

 You should not be afraid to question the caregiver about their qualifications and experience.
 Just because someone is an MD does not make him or her competent or caring.